AntonioTorres23/OpenGL_Notes/Advanced Data.md

 By telling OpenGL we're finished with the pointer operations via `glUnmapBuffer`, OpenGL knows you're done.
 By un-mapping, the pointer becomes invalid and the function returns `GL_TRUE` if OpenGL was able to map your data successfully to the buffer.

-Using `glMapBuffer` is useful for directly mapping data to a buffer
+Using `glMapBuffer` is useful for directly mapping data to a buffer, without first storing it in temporary memory.
+Think of directly reading data from file and copying it into the buffer's memory

+**Batching Vertex Attributes**

+Using `glVertexAttribPointer` we were able to specify the attribute layout of the vertex array buffer's content.